TRAVEL THROUGH TIME AND SPACE

 Visitors come face-to-face with American heroes and Soviet secrets.
 Actual spacecraft, hardware, spacesuits and training gear from the American and Russian programs capture the ingenuity, accomplishment, and tension of the times as two Cold War enemies competed in the race for the Moon.

 Flown Liberty Bell 7 Mercury spacecraft.
 Currently not on display.
-On a three-year loan to the Children’s Museum of Indianapolis.
+On loan to the Children’s Museum of Indianapolis.

 Flown Gemini X spacecraft